Skip to main content

 The Polkadot Parachain Host Implementers' Guide provides details about Runtime Architecture and Runtime API.

-• Core behaviors, these relate to internal work that a specific node does.
+• Core behaviors, relate to internal work that a specific node does.
 Such behavior cares about that information is distributed and received, but not how these two are achieved.

-These two categories often interact but they can be heavily abstracted from each other.
+These two categories often interact, but they can be heavily abstracted from each other.
 The node-side behavior is split into various subsystems, which perform a particular category of work.
 Subsystems can communicate with each other through an Overseer that prevents race conditions.

 info